During three months in 1997 Dr. Griscom was a Fulbright-García Robles Fellow at

 radiation-induced point defects in amorphous silica (a-SiO2).
 His studies of radiation-

-in metal-oxide-semiconductor (MOS) structures used for computer chips.
+states in metal-oxide-semiconductor (MOS) structures used for computer chips.
 This activity

 catalyzed Griscom’s subsequent discovery and characterization of self-trapped holes